readmeio/rdme/documentation/rdme.md

 - Pre-upload validation (including OpenAPI 3.1) ✅
 - Syncing directories of Markdown files 📖

+> 🚧 Heads up!
+>
+> Our [new ReadMe Refactored experience](https://docs.readme.com/main/docs/welcome-to-readme-refactored) doesn’t yet support `rdme`.
+If your project is using the new ReadMe Refactored experience, we recommend [enabling bi-directional syncing with via Git](https://docs.readme.com/main/docs/bi-directional-sync) for an even better editing experience for the technical and non-technical users on your team!

 ## General Setup and Usage

 To see detailed CLI setup instructions and all available commands, check out [the `rdme` GitHub repository](https://github.com/readmeio/rdme#readme).